microsoft/InnerEye-DeepLearning/docs/building_models.md

 The dataset splits for those `N` child runs will be computed from the union of the Training and Validation sets.
 The Test set is unchanged.
-Note that the Test set can be empty, in which case the union all validation sets for the `N` child runs will be the full dataset.
+Note that the Test set can be empty, in which case the union of all validation sets for the `N` child runs will be the full dataset.

 #### Sub-fold cross validation